riccardopdev/openai-embeddings-app/README.md

 For more information about Prompt Engineering read this [article](https://github.com/openai/openai-cookbook/blob/main/examples/Question_answering_using_embeddings.ipynb?utm_source=frontendfresh&utm_medium=email&utm_campaign=customizing-an-openai-chatbot-with-embeddings) from the openai-cookbook.

 ## Setup
-This project uses the OpenAI API and requires an OpenAI API Key.
+This project uses the OpenAI API and requires an **OpenAI API Key**.
 OpenAI uses the API Key to charge customers for each request to the API.
 To create an OpenAI account and Key, visit the OpenAI [website](https://platform.openai.com/overview).

 Once you have an OpenAI API Key, create a **.env** file in the project's root folder and insert a line as below example: